samschloegel/qlab-scripts/README.md

 - Before using, change the `userThresh` variable at the top of the script to match your setting for Min Volume Limit (Workspace Preferences > Audio > top right section)
 - Might help answer questions like:
   - Wow, did the sound designer _really_ need _ALL_ these cue outputs?
-  - "Oh no, I need another cue output but I've already maxed out my interface channels.
+  - Oh no, I need another cue output but I've already maxed out my interface channels.
 But wait, did I even use that one output?
-Maybe I can re-allocate it."
+Maybe I can re-allocate it.